File

 checkpoint positions are stored in the data directory which is

-specified via the global data_dir
+specified via the global data_dir option, but can be overridden

-option in the file source directly.
+via the data_dir option in the file source directly.

 Read Position